Creating Restricted Scope Component Templates in Compose

 }

-It was possible to make these components only be called in certain scopes.
+It is now possible to restrict these components to be used only within certain scopes.

 Conclusion

-By using the single class pattern below, we can support several variations, allowing us to provide a suitable API for our product design system.
+By using the singleton class pattern below, we can support multiple variations, enabling us to provide a tailored API for our product design system.

 class Scope private constructor() {